SudhamshM/HW03-ITCS-4180-MobileAppDev/README.md

 # HW03-ITCS-4180-MobileAppDev

 In this assignment you will get familiar with Android Fragments, and data passing between activity and fragments.
-You will build a multiple activity Blood Alcohol Content (BAC) Level Calculator application.
+You will build a multiple fragment Blood Alcohol Content (BAC) Level Calculator application.

 This app is composed of one activity (Main Activity) and multiple fragments namely the